 Want to see how things are made?
 Manufacturing Day is your opportunity.
 Each October companies across North America select a day to invite in members of their community to showcase their shop facilities, demonstrate what they make, and offer insight into the kinds of jobs they have available.
 There’s no better way to experience what it’s really like to work in the manufacturing sector.
 Recommended for students, teachers, counselors and parents.
 The official date for MFG DAY is the first Friday in October, but companies can select any day in that month.
 Learn more and discover which companies in your region are hosting events this year.

 Certified Education Center Network

 Are you looking for a technical college or trade school program in manufacturing?
 FMA Certified Education Centers are located around the U.S. and each of these community or technical colleges offer exceptional programs in manufacturing technologies.
-Check the current list of member schools.

 Go to the Edge, See the possibilities

 The Edge Factor show demonstrates in heart-pounding fashion how manufacturing can change lives and what it’s like to be part of this industry.